The Appalachian Mountains are a massive system of mountains that are situated toward the eastern edge of North America - USA and Canada.

 The mountain is located in North Carolina in the Mount Mitchell State Park.
 It was previously known as Black Dome due its round shape, but was then named after Elisha Mitchell, who explored the Black Mountains in 1835 and concluded that the range reached higher elevations than Mount Washington, which was considered to be the highest mountain east of the Rocky Mountains at the time.

 Springer Mountain also forms part of the Blue Ridge Mountains and is located in the Chattahoochee National Forest.
 It reaches a height of 1,155 meters and is regarded as the southern terminus for the Appalachian Trail and the Benton MacKaye Trail.

 The mountain is a rugged and steep granite massif that makes for a challenging climb.
 Mount Katahdin marks the northern end of the Appalachian Trail.

 The first recorded ascent of Mount Katahdin was made by Zackery Adley and Charles Turner Jnr. in 1804.

 Blood Mountain sits at an elevation of 1,359 meters above sea level and is the highest point in the Georgia region of the Appalachians.
 It forms the border between Union County and Lumpkin County and lies within the Blood Mountain Wilderness and the Chattahoochee National Forest.

 The exact origin of the mountain's name is unknown although there are some theories behind it.
 Some believe that it is called Blood Mountain because of a battle that took place there between the Creek and Cherokee Indians.
-Others theorise that its name came from the red-coloured lichen that grows around the summit.
+Others theorize that its name came from the red-colored lichen that grows around the summit.